Wameez-2986/Wameez-2986/README.md

 - 📫 How to reach me **wameezahmed5@gmail.com**

-- 📄 Know about my experiences www.linkedin.com/in/syed-wameez-ahmed
+- 📄 All of My Projects are available at

 - ⚡ Fun fact **I think I am funny**